Lawyers for Counterfeiting Allegations in Orlando

 The court will likely order seizure or destruction of the counterfeit goods and may categorize the crime as a felony.
 While a third-degree felony may result in up to five years in prison and a fine of up to $5,000, a second-degree felony could incur significantly harsher penalties, including 15 years in prison and a $10,000 fine.

-Punishments are more severe for repeated offenses or if the counterfeit item resulted in an injury or fatality.
-This crime is more common with counterfeit labels attached to food or drugs.
-On the other hand, if you were caught unknowingly passing counterfeit money or labeled products, you may be more likely to avoid a conviction because you lacked criminal intent.
+Punishments are most severe for repeated offenses or if the counterfeit item resulted in an injury or fatality.
+If you were caught unknowingly passing counterfeit money or labeled products, you may be more likely to avoid a conviction because you lacked criminal intent.

 Contact Our Orlando Counterfeiting Defense Lawyers for Dedicated Support